geonef/sysconf.nef.cloud/README.md

 The nef-cloud script would use a few of these definitions and call service scripts lying into /etc/nef.service with the right definitions depending on the node we're in, the cloud we're about and the service that's being called.

-Think of it like the /etc/init.d/ scripts.
+**Think of it like the /etc/init.d/ scripts.**

+**nef-cloud is an attempt to build most simple, low-level tool that guide and ease UNIX service replication across multiple nodes.**

+Even single-node systems can benefit from the structuration it provides, as well as the garantee to be able to replicate them easily whenever scaling is needed.

 Example